Loading...

 Consortium Scholarships

-Since it was established in 1966, the Consortium for Graduate Study in Management has offered more than US$465 million worth of fellowships to MBA applicants in the US.
+Since it was established in 1966, The Consortium for Graduate Study in Management has offered more than US$665 million worth of funding to MBA applicants in the US.

 To apply for a Consortium scholarship, you need to apply to at least one partner MBA program through the Consortium portal.
 All applications are automatically considered for funding—the typical offer is 70 percent of your fees.